Aerial Filming and Photography

 Assistant Producer – TV Sport

 Aerial platforms I use are by DJI.
-The drone I currently use for most tasks is a DJI Air 2s for aerial filming and photography.
-I anticipate adding an additional DJI filming platform for 2026
+The drone I currently use for most tasks is a DJI Air 2s for aerial filming and photography

 The DJI Air 2S – for aerial filming and photography can capture video in 1080-HD, 4K-Full HD or 5.4K-Ultra HD, 10 bit D-Log, 20MP RAW and JPEG stills